Jubatian/rrpge-spec/specs/userlib/index.rst

 - 32 bit parameters are passed high word first.
 - 16 bit return value is generated into X3.
 - 32 bit return value is generated into C:X3 (C: High part, X3: Low part).
-- Registers C and X3 are not preserved (even if the function does not generate a return value).
+- Registers C and X3 are zeroed unless the function produces a return in them.
 - Registers A, B, D, X0, X1, X2, XM and XH are always preserved.
 - XM3 (Pointer mode 3) must be set Incrementing 16 bits (mode 0x6).